 SIPs are one of the most environmentally responsible building systems available.
-A SIPs building provides extremely high levels of insulation and can be extremely airtight, meaning that the amount of energy used to heat and a cool a room can be cut by up to 50 percent.
+One of the main benefits of SIPs construction is that an extremely high level of insulation is integral to the structure.
+SIPs buildings can be extremely airtight, meaning that the amount of energy used to heat and a cool a room can be cut by up to 50%.

-SIPs buildings are more energy efficient, stronger, quieter and more draft free than older technology systems, like timber framing.
+SIPs buildings are more energy efficient, stronger, quieter and more airtight than older technology systems such as timber framing.
 Less air movement or leakage translates into less drafts, fewer penetrations for noise, lower energy bills and a significantly more comfortable and controllable indoor environment.
 The result is lower energy consumption and CO2 emissions.

-Housing in Britain currently accounts for 30 percent of the country’s carbon dioxide emissions.
+Housing in Britain currently accounts for around 30% of the country’s carbon dioxide emissions.
 By reducing the amount of energy used in buildings, architects, builders, and homeowners can contribute to a clean environment for the future.

 SIPs can outperform other building methods in virtually every environmental category because the insulation is a core component of the system, rather than an addition.

 The outer skins of SIPs panels are manufactured from Orientated Strand Board (OSB3).
 This is made from young, fast growing trees which are deliberately grown in plantations accredited by the Forest Stewardship Council (FSC).
 Young trees produce oxygen and remove more carbon dioxide from our atmosphere than mature trees and are renewable, recyclable, biodegradable and non-toxic.

 To make a product with the same strength, timber uses 20% of the energy needed for concrete.
 Timber is naturally low in thermal conductivity and an excellent insulator.
 It is 15 times better as an insulator than concrete, 400 times better than steel and 1770 times better than aluminium.